-Working at home in a foreign land can be a promising start to an overseas Filipino worker striving for success.
+Working at home in a foreign land can be a promising start for an overseas Filipino worker striving for success.

-There are other beliefs, though some are equally sinister as that of the Indonesian helper’s, but could still raise your eyebrows.
+There are other beliefs, though some are equally sinister as that of the Indonesian helper, but could still raise your eyebrows.

-2. Aside from adding urine, some helpers think adding menstrual blood into food can help improve employer relationship.
+This sounds gross.
+Aside from adding urine, some helpers think adding menstrual blood into their food can help improve employer relationships.
 Another Indonesian helper did this and she faced charges.

-As you may observe, such superstitious beliefs have common objective: to make employers treat helpers well.
-While the objective is fair, employing such tactic is deplorable especially that food is involved in the process.
+As you may observe, such superstitious beliefs have a common objective: to make employers treat helpers well.
+While the objective is fair, employing such a tactic is deplorable especially since food is involved in the process.